-I glue four of these together to create a cookie cutter for producing my slab-built mugs.
+You may already know that I am very excited about the potential of 3D printing for creating aids to making pottery.
+I glue four of these together to create a cookie cutter for producing slab-built mugs.
 For different sizes of mugs I need cutters with different geometries.
-This is quarter-cutter and it has been drawn "parametrically" (using Fusion 360).
-That means that certain aspects of its geometry (two lengths and one angle) can be changed by simply changing the parameters (in the Parameters dialog).
-The drawing then adjusts automatically, it is magic!
-Other aspects are fixed (e.g. the right-angle, the pucker-preventing hole cutouts, the height, thickness).
+This is quarter-cutter and it has been drawn "parametrically" using Fusion 360.
+That means that certain aspects of its geometry (two lengths and one angle) can be adjusted by simply changing the parameters (in the Parameters dialog).
+The drawing then adjusts automatically.
+It is magic!
+Other aspects are fixed (e.g. the right-angle, the pucker-preventing hole cutouts, the height, and thickness).
 Parametric design is revolutionary, it fits my try-it-adjust-it-try-it-again way of working.
-I can label my printed parts according to the parameters, in this case 45-25-108.
+And, I can label these printed quarters according to the size, in this case 45-25-108.

 3D Design software has revolutionized traditional ceramic manufacturing, now it is accessible to hobbyists and potters.